AdaCore/gnatcoll-core/docs/building.rst

 `installdir` is the directory in which you would like to install the selected components.

-|Important| GNATColl requires a fairly recent Ada05 compatible compiler.
+|Important| GNATColl requires the same version of GNAT it was released with,
-If you do not have such a compiler, please contact `info@adacore.com <mail:sales@adacore.com>`_
+since it is sharing some sources with GNAT's :file:`libgnatutil` library.
+If you do not have such a compiler, please contact `info@adacore.com
+<mail:sales@adacore.com>`_

 .. _Configuring_the_build_environment: